Synoro/website/content/pages/index.md

     section_id: hero
     title: We do DevSecOps the right way
     content: >
-      Are you experiencing fear of missing out after hearing all the latest
-      buzzwords:  AIOps, BizDevOps, CloudOps, DevOps, ITOps, NoOps?
+      Are you experiencing fear of missing out?
+Do all the latest buzzwords scare you?
+AIOps, BizDevOps, CloudOps, DevOps, ITOps, NoOps?
 [Reach out](/contact/) and let's define what's right for your business.
   - type: portfolio_section
     section_id: latest-projects